Binitjha2000/AGENTIC_AI/readme.md

 ### `knowledge_docs/`

-*   This folder is expected to be populated with your IT support documentation.
+*   This folder is expected to be populated with your AGENTIC AI  documentation.
 *   The chatbot will automatically index these documents to answer user queries related to the knowledge base.

 ## Requirements